 Remember sending letters?
 If you wanted to use the postal service, you had to write down a name and address on an envelope, according to the rules.
-You had to use an certain amount of stamps and drop the letter into a letter box.
+You had to use a certain number of stamps and drop the letter into a letter box.
 Then there were even more regulations governing how the postal workers handled your mail.

-Let’s start by finding a TCP/IP definition.
 The TCP/IP model is responsible for transferring data between two devices.
 Why only two?
 Well, unlike radio, internet data isn’t just broadcast to whoever is listening.
-Even when it appears that hundreds of computers are actively sharing data between them, there are only two devices in every given data exchange.
+Even when hundreds of computers are sharing data at the same time, only two devices participate in any given data exchange.

-TCP/IP is a set of communication rules, also referred to as a suite of protocols.
-Its four layers are the specific conditions those rules or protocols apply to.
+TCP/IP protocols operate on four layers.
 This system is how the TCP/IP model ensures that different devices and apps can “communicate” and transfer data efficiently.

 The top layer includes the application layer protocols.
 It’s the easiest layer for users to interact with since these protocols are built into their apps (hence the name).
-Mail programs have SMPT, or Simple Mail Transfer Protocol, Internet browsers use HTTP, or Hypertext Transfer Protocol, and so on.
-Other common application layer protocols include FTP (File Transfer Protocol), DHCP (Dynamic host Configuration protocol, and SNMP (Simple Network Management Protocol).
+Mail programs have SMTP, or Simple Mail Transfer Protocol, Internet browsers use HTTP, or Hypertext Transfer Protocol, and so on.
+Other common application layer protocols include FTP (File Transfer Protocol), DHCP (Dynamic host Configuration Protocol), and SNMP (Simple Network Management Protocol).

-As you might’ve guessed, the transport layer takes care of the transport.
+As you might’ve guessed, the transport layer takes care of transport.
 It includes TCP as well as UDP (User Datagram Protocol).
-UDP is simpler than TCP, and is commonly used by real-time applications that don’t need to be as secure as other kinds of data.
+UDP is simpler than TCP and is commonly used by real-time applications that don’t need to be as secure as other kinds of data.

 TCP establishes the connection between the two networks and chops up the data into smaller pieces (packets) for efficiency.
 TCP also adds the assembly rules to each packet so the data can be put back together in the correct order after the transfer is complete.